tomahawkins/resume/resume.md

 ## Things I would do if I had the time and money:

-* Create a development framework (languages, compilers) to build a secure embedded computing platform (OS, drivers, apps) to run on COTS hardware (x86, ARM) with provably correct security properties (memory safety, NXD+NWC, CFI, IFC) for use in critical applications (defense, aerospace, energy, medical).

-* FPGAs provide lower power consumption and enhanced security over conventional processors, yet they remain undervalued by embedded developers due to shortcomings with programming languages and tools.
-  What can be done in this space to allow FPGAs to find their way into more embedded applications?

 * Investigate security benefits of virtualization aggregation.
   Securing a network of many hosts is difficult.
   Would it be easier if the distributed machines formed a